This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-- In the bowl of a mixer use the paddle attachment to combine the pumpkin, peanut butter, and eggs at medium-high speed.
+- In the bowl of a mixer, use the paddle attachment to combine 1 cup pumpkin puree, โ cup peanut butter, and 2 large eggs at medium-high speed.

-- Add in the flour and cinnamon and mix until a stiff dough has formed.
+- Add in 2 ยฝ cups whole wheat flour and ยพ teaspoon cinnamon and mix until a stiff dough has formed.

-- Turn the dough out on a lightly floured surface and roll out to ¼ inch thick.
+- Turn the dough out on a lightly floured surface and roll out to ยผ inch thick.
 Use cookie cutters to cut your desired shapes.

 - Bake for about 20-25 minutes, until the edges begin to turn golden brown.
 Allow cooling completely.